Zhangbaisong/DSFP-GA/README.md

 This repository reproduces "Zhang et al. Discriminative Semantic Feature Pyramid Network with Guided Anchoring for Logo Detection.2021."
 (DSFP-GA) .
 The implementation is based on MMDetection framework.
 All the codes for the DSFP-GA model follow the original paper.

 ## Get Started
-To use this repo, please follow README.md or [README.md](https://github.com/open-mmlab/mmdetection/blob/master/README.md) of MMDetection.
+To use this repo, please follow [README.md](https://github.com/open-mmlab/mmdetection/blob/master/README.md) of MMDetection.

 ## Train/Test
 ### Train